wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Prefer hub-and-spoke topologies over many-to-many mesh</strong> - If more than two network address spaces (for example, VPCs and on-premises networks) are connected via VPC peering, AWS Direct Connect, or VPN, then use a hub-and-spoke model, like that provided by AWS Transit Gateway.

-   * <strong>Enforce non-overlapping private IP address ranges in all private address spaces where they are connected</strong> - The IP address ranges of each of your VPCs must not overlap when peered or connected via VPN.
+   * <strong>Enforce non-overlapping private IP address ranges in all private address spaces where they are connected</strong> - The IP address ranges of each of VPCs must not overlap when peered or connected via VPN.
 You must similarly avoid IP address conflicts between a VPC and on-premises environments or with other cloud providers that you use.
 You must also have a way to allocate private IP address ranges when needed.

-3. How do you design your workload service architecture?
+3. How do you design workload service architecture?

-   * <strong>Choose how to segment your workload</strong> - Monolithic architecture should be avoided.
+   * <strong>Choose how to segment workloads</strong> - Monolithic architecture should be avoided.
 Instead, you should choose between SOA and microservices.
 When making each choice, balance the benefits against the complexities—what is right for a new product racing to first launch is different than what a workload built to scale from the start needs.
 The benefits of using smaller segments include greater agility, organizational flexibility, and scalability.
 Complexities include possible increased latency, more complex debugging, and increased operational burden

    * <strong>Build services focused on specific business domains and functionality</strong> - SOA builds services with well-delineated functions defined by business needs.
 Microservices use domain models and bounded context to limit this further so that each service does just one thing.
 Focusing on specific functionality enables you to differentiate the reliability requirements of different services, and target investments more specifically.
 A concise business problem and having a small team associated with each service also enables easier organizational scaling.